 If you love Old Navy and related stores — Athleta, Banana Republic and Gap — the Old Navy Visa Credit Card and Old Navy Card offer some great perks.
 But beware of carrying a balance on either card as they both come with very high APRs, which can make it difficult to pay off over time.

 In most cases, a better choice is probably to apply for a cashback or travel card, if you can qualify.
 The Citi® Double Cash Card – 18 month BT offer is a good choice.
-You’ll earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+You’ll earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 This means you’ll be able to earn a better rate when shopping outside Old Navy, and you’ll also have more flexibility in how you can redeem your rewards.